-Utica, NY – New York has lost more than 160,000 manufacturing jobs since 2001, or nearly one-quarter of its manufacturing base.
-The Mohawk Valley alone lost approximately 6,000 manufacturing jobs.
-To help New York’s manufactures get back on track and to strengthen the economy for the long term, U.S. Senator Kirsten Gillibrand today unveiled her plan at a roundtable discussion at Mohawk Valley Community College to help New York’s manufacturers transition to clean energy production, including legislation to provide grants and tax credits to manufacturers of goods and components that are used in alternative energy proje
+Syracuse, NY – New York has lost more than 160,000 manufacturing jobs since 2001, or nearly one-quarter of its manufacturing base.
+Central New York alone lost 13,140 manufacturing jobs.
+To help New York’s manufactures get back on track and to strengthen the economy for the long term, U.S. Senator Kirsten Gillibrand today unveiled her plan at a roundtable discussion at SRCTec to help New York’s manufacturers transition to clean energy production, including legislation to provide grants and tax credits to manufacturers of goods and components that are used in alternative energy projects.

 “The loss of manufacturing jobs have hurt New York and hurt America,” Senator Gillibrand said.
 “New York’s manufacturers powered us through the 20th century, but have been among those hardest hit by these difficult economic times.
 We cannot rebuild our economy without our manufacturers.
 I want to see ‘Made in America’ again.
 That’s why I am working to help put this sector back on track and harness the power of our manufacturing tradition to rebuild and fuel the new economy – creating thousands of new, good-paying jobs right here in New York.”